AnshMahajan21/Strata/README.md

 which case empty ratio cells render as a dash.

 All mock figures are illustrative and the app is not investment advice.

+## Disclaimer

+Mock figures are illustrative only.
+Strata is a tool for reading financials and is not investment advice.